• Skip to primary navigation

 Though they cannot fly due to their large size, they can run fast.

 What fascinates me about ostriches is their large eggs, each equal to five chicken eggs.
-They can lay 40-130 eggs annually, which grabs a good market.
+They can lay 40-130 eggs annually, which makes a good market.

 ostrich